NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 ShardedTensorFactory
 --------------------
-This class allows to defer tensors transformations until the actual saving.
+The ShardedTensorFactory class defers tensors transformations until they are actually saved.
 A factory can expand a tensor into an arbitrary sub state dict (including all supported entities listed above).
 The need for such deferral will be explained in the `Tensors transformations`_ section.

-LocalNonpersitentObject
+LocalNonpersistentObject
 -----------------------
-This is a simple wrapper that allows to express the fact that the object wrapped with this class should end up in the final loaded state dict during loading.
+LocalNonpersistentObject is a simple wrapper indicating that the object wrapped with this class should end up in the final loaded state dict during loading.
 During saving such objects are ignored.

-Arbitrary object
+Arbitrary Object
 ----------------
-All objects different than dicts, lists and the instances of the classes listed above are treated as "common" objects.
+All objects different than dicts, lists, and the instances of the classes listed above are treated as "common" objects.

-During saving, all such objects in the sharded state dict passed to `dist_checkpointing.save` are assumed to be duplicated across ranks and therefore saved only by a single coordinator rank (rank 0).
+During saving, all such objects in the sharded state dict passed to `dist_checkpointing.save` are assumed to be duplicated across ranks.
+Therefore, they are saved only by a single coordinator rank (rank 0).

 During loading, all such objects in the sharded state dict passed to `dist_checkpointing.load` are simply ignored - the loaded state dict contains only "common" objects that are were actually saved in the checkpoint.

-Entrypoints
+Entry Points
 ===========
-There are several useful user entrypoints for checkpoint saving and loading.
+There are several useful user entry points for checkpoint saving and loading.

 dist_checkpointing.save
 -----------------------
-The only entrypoint for checkpoint saving.
+The `dist_checkpointing.save` function is the only entry point for checkpoint saving.
-Requires providing a sharded state dict to save and saving strategies for handling different entities (see `Save and load strategies`_ for detailed explanation).
+It requires providing a sharded state dict to save and saving strategies for handling different entities (see `Save and load strategies`_ for detailed explanation).
 The sharded state dict is processed in the following way:

-1. The ShardedTensorFactories are applied
+1. The ShardedTensorFactories are applied.
-2. LocalNonPersistentObject are extracted from the sharded state dict and ignored
+2. The LocalNonPersistentObjects are extracted from the sharded state dict and ignored.
-3. ShardedBase objects are extracted
+3. The ShardedBase objects are extracted.
-4. All other objects are treated as "common" and saved according to a sharded strategy (see `Save and load strategies`_)
+4. All other objects are treated as "common" and saved according to a sharded strategy (see `Save and load strategies`_).
-5. All ShardedObjects are extracted from point (3) objects and saved with a common strategy (see `Save and load strategies`_)
+5. All ShardedObjects are extracted from point (3) objects and saved with a common strategy (see `Save and load strategies`_).
 6. All ShardedTensors are saved.
-7. `metadata.json` file with backend and version metadata is saved to the checkpoint directory.
+7. The `metadata.json` file with backend and version metadata is saved to the checkpoint directory.

 dist_checkpointing.load
 -----------------------
-The main entrypoint for checkpoint loading.
+The `dist_checkpointing.load` function is the main entry point for checkpoint loading.
-Requires providing a sharded state dict (in order to implicitly define mappings between local tensors and checkpoint tensors) and loading strategies.
+It requires providing a sharded state dict (in order to implicitly define mappings between local tensors and checkpoint tensors) and loading strategies.
 In practice, the same sharded state dict can be usually used for both saving and loading (the sharded state dict for loading will just contain tensors with uninitialized data).

-The sharded state dict provided as an input is processed in the following way:
+When the sharded state dict is provided as input, it is processed in the following way:

-1. "common" state dict is loaded from the checkpoint.
-This forms the base of the resulting state dict
+1. The "common" state dict is loaded from the checkpoint.
+This forms the base of the resulting state dict.
-2. The ShardedTensorFactories from the input sharded state dict are applied
+2. The ShardedTensorFactories from the input sharded state dict are applied.
-3. LocalNonPersistentObject are extracted from the input sharded state dict, unwrapped and added to the resulting state dict
+3. The LocalNonPersistentObjects are extracted from the input sharded state dict, unwrapped and added to the resulting state dict.
-4. ShardedObjects are extracted and loaded from the checkpoint into the resulting state dict
+4. The ShardedObjects are extracted and loaded from the checkpoint into the resulting state dict.
-5. ShardedTensors are extracted and loaded from the checkpoint into the resulting state dict
+5. The ShardedTensors are extracted and loaded from the checkpoint into the resulting state dict.
-6. Factory merges are applied (see `Optimizers`_ for explanation)
+6. Factory merges are applied (see `Optimizers`_ for explanation).

 This results in a *regular* state dict with plain tensors that can be further processed by the application (which usually means running `model.load_state_dict(state_dict)`.

 dist_checkpointing.load_common_state_dict
 -----------------------------------------
-An entrypoint allowing loading ony the "common" part of the checkpoints.
+The `dist_checkpointing.load_common_state_dict` function is an entry point that allows loading only the “common” part of the checkpoints.
 Most of the checkpoint config and metadata can be loaded with this method, which allows skipping data loading in order to take decisions regarding checkpoint config, version, etc.

 dist_checkpointing.load_tensors_metadata
 ----------------------------------------
-This entrypoint allows to read all ShardedTensors metadata from the checkpoint without loading any data.
+The `dist_checkpointing.load_tensors_metadata` function is an entry point that allows reading all ShardedTensors metadata from the checkpoint without loading any data.
 The result is a sharded state dict with trivial sharding (every tensor is sharded into one big shard).

 dist_checkpointing.load_plain_tensors
 -------------------------------------
-This entrypoint allows to read sharded tensors stored in the checkpoint without any sharding (as plain tensors).
+The `dist_checkpointing.load_plain_tensors` function is an entry point that allows reading sharded tensors stored in the checkpoint without any sharding (as plain tensors).
 This function is simply a composition of `load_tensors_metadata` and `save`.

-Save and load strategies
+Save and Load Strategies
 ========================
 There are multiple ways to save a sharded state dict into a serialized checkpoint.
 They can be provided by the user as saving and loading strategies.